 We incorporate by reference into this annual report the description of our fourth amended and restated memorandum and articles of association contained under the heading "Description of Share Capital" in our registration statement on Form F-1 (File No. 333-148512) originally filed with the SEC on January 8, 2008, as amended.
-At our 2020 Annual General Meeting of Shareholders held on December 18, 2020, it was resolved as a special resolution that our third amended and restated memorandum and articles of association be amended and restated into fourth amended and restated memorandum and articles of association to permit electronic and hybrid shareholders' meetings and make certain updates and editorial changes.
+At our 2020 Annual General Meeting of Shareholders held on December 18, 2020, it was resolved as a special resolution that our third amended and restated memorandum and articles of association to permit electronic and hybrid shareholders' meetings and make certain updates and editorial changes.